hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/126_vedantism.md

 contradicts the Vedanta, the Smriti is to be rejected — its authority is gone.
 These Smritis, we see again, have varied from time to time.
-We read that such and such Smriti should have authority in the Satya Yuga, such and such in the Tretâ Yuga, some in the Dwâpara Yuga, and some in the Kali Yuga, and so on.
+We read that such and such Smriti should have authority in the Satya Yuga, such and such in the Tretā Yuga, some in the Dwāpara Yuga, and some in the Kali Yuga, and so on.
 As essential conditions changed, as various circumstances came to have their influence on the race, manners and customs had to be changed, and these Smritis, as mainly regulating the